Audio431/fullpath-emissions-cost-model/README.md

 ## Key Dependencies

-The project is developed using a robust set of devDependencies:
+The project is developed using this set of devDependencies:

 - **Babel & Webpack:**
   - `@babel/core`, `@babel/preset-env`, `@babel/preset-react`, `babel-loader`